 - A request for a recount which does not plead any valid and specific grounds must be refused.
-A request for a recount needs to identify specific ballotpapers and associated significant counting process errors or irregularities that could change the result of an election within a division [or state or territory for Senate]. - Wherever possible, the grounds pleaded by the candidate requesting the recount will be used to narrow down to as small a category as possible the ballot papers that need to be re-examined. - [applies to House of Representatives recount requests only]. - Only one recount of any (set of) ballot papers will occur. - Requests for recounts will only be considered, and actioned, in the period after the completion of all scrutinies and before the declaration of the poll in the division (for House of Representatives ballot papers) or state or territory (for Senate ballot papers).
+A request for a recount needs to identify specific ballot-papers and associated significant counting process errors or irregularities that could change the result of an election within a division [or state or territory for Senate]. - Wherever possible, the grounds pleaded by the candidate requesting the recount will be used to narrow down to as small a category as possible the ballot papers that need to be re-examined. - [applies to House of Representatives recount requests only]. - Only one recount of any (set of) ballot papers will occur. - Requests for recounts will only be considered, and actioned, in the period after the completion of all scrutinies and before the declaration of the poll in the division (for House of Representatives ballot papers) or state or territory (for Senate ballot papers).

-To assist my decision I have sought an explanation of each of the matters raised in other parties' letters to the AEO for Western Australia and other matters raised directly with me.
+To assist my decision I have sought an explanation of each of the matters raised in your letters dated 2 and 3 October to the AEO for Western Australia and copied with your letter to me, and subsequent matters raised directly with me.